wp-plugins/list-yo-files/readme.txt

 1) [Underground Music Nation](http://www.undergroundmusicnation.com/) for supporting the User Folders and MP3 Player Integration features.
 2) [MKKH Marketing](http://mkkhmarketing.com/) and Matthew Hart for excellent testing on the User Folders upload and delete features.
+3) [Christ Church of Conroe](http://christchurchconroe.org/) and Ron Frasier for good testing on the upload feature.

 == License ==